EDIpack/EDIpack2.0/doc/edipack2.rst

    :maxdepth: 2
    :hidden:

-   edipack2/06_bath
+   edipack/06_bath

 :ref:`Hamiltonian <hamiltonian>`
 =================================================================

-This part of the |edipack2| code implements the setup of the sector Hamiltonian in each  operational modes,  corresponding to the choice of one of the  symmetries implemented in the code selected by the variable :f:var:`ed_mode` =  :code:`normal, superc, nosu2`.
+This part of the |edipack| code implements the setup of the sector Hamiltonian in each  operational modes,  corresponding to the choice of one of the  symmetries implemented in the code selected by the variable :f:var:`ed_mode` =  :code:`normal, superc, nosu2`.
 See
 :f:mod:`ED_SECTOR` for more info about the symmetries implemented in